abisop/nuttx-docs/en/implementation/simulation.md

 must happen on the main thread of the simulation.

-But if `NXwrite()` causes a context switch, then the switch would occur on the pthread of the Host device handler\!
+But if `NXwrite()` causes a context switch, then the switch would occur on the pthread of the Host device handler!
 That would be very bad.
 The Host driver could not return until all of the NuttX tasks finally terminate.
 That would need to be avoided.